China's Baidu looks to mobile search for growth

 FRESH GROWTH STREAMS

-Other than mobile, Baidu is also pursuing a strategy to monetise its social media platforms and internationalise its business, the chief executive said.
+Other than mobile, Baidu is also pursuing a strategy to monetize its social media platforms and internationalize its business, the chief executive said.

 Baidu broke ground earlier this year on a new office building that would house its mobile Internet research centre and its international headquarters.